mahyahhp/mahyahhp.github.io/_pages/jobs.md

 redirect_from:
   - /jobs.html
 ---
+* Software developer within Flood Modeller team in Jacobs since Feb.
+2023.

-* My career in the UK has been commenced in July 2021 when I got offered the research associate position at the University of Sheffield.
+* Research associate position at the University of Sheffield in the UK between Jul.
+2021 and Feb.
+2023.

-* I have also been at Politecnico di Milano in Italy for a year as a research fellowship wherein I had regular collaborations with industrial partners from the oil/gas and IT sectors.
+* Rresearch fellowship at Politecnico di Milano in Italy between Aug.
+2020 and Jul.
+2021.

-* Scholar at EPFL University in Switzerland for six months.
+* Scholar at EPFL University in Switzerland for six months (from Sep.
+2017 until March 2018).

-* Teaching Assistant (TA) for four courses during my PhD studies that were CFD I, CFD II, Grid Generation Methods and Convective Heat Transfer.
+* Teaching Assistant (TA) for four courses during my PhD studies that were CFD I, CFD II, Grid Generation Methods and Convective Heat Transfer (2014-2015).

 Details of these jobs can be mostly found in [Projects](./projects.md) and [Publications](./publications.md) pages.